-Our first interactive body movement artwork launched across the Outernet district on 9th February 2023.
-Created by immersive experience studio Pixel Artworks with visual light artist Rupert Newman, The Spaces In-Between enables the public to sync their body movements with a breath-taking digital light artwork on the largest digital canvas in the world.
+Our first interactive body movement artwork launched across the Outernet in February 2023 with a different experience in each of our spaces.
+Created by immersive experience studio Pixel Artworks with visual light artist Rupert Newman, The Spaces In-Between enables visitors to sync their body movements with a breath-taking digital light artwork on the largest digital canvas in the world.

-As you move, so will the digital screens, making the artwork genuinely immersive.
+As you move, so will the digital screens, making the artwork genuinely interactive.
 Visitors will benefit from a multi-sensory experience of art that pulls them away from everyday distractions and activities.

 ‘Spaces In-Between’ consists of three artworks: ‘Tessellations’ and ‘Transcendence’, which will transport visitors through a digital natural world, and ‘A Step Beyond’.
 With this interactive experience, geometric shapes respond to every body move.

-Accompanying audio by British composer Sarah Warne (Channel 4’s Humans, BBC’s Time and ITV’s Des) enhance the feeling of being enveloped in a full-body experience
+Accompanying audio by British composer Sarah Warne (Channel 4’s Humans, BBC’s Time and ITV’s Des) enhances the feeling of being enveloped in a full-body experience.

 Implemented by Pixel Artworks, artist Rupert Newman’s creative comes to life across the entire Outernet district, the largest digital exhibition space in Europe, from The Now Arcade – a 21-meter-long LED tunnel, through to Now Trending and the Now Building – four storeys high, 360-degree wraparound LED screens.